Skip to contents

 Returns

-Modified copy of the input data with the feature(s) sampled conditionally
+Modified copy with sampled feature(s).

 Method clone()